-The following strategies can help providers better prepare patients to assist effectively with the remote assessment:
+Patient selection and preparation are also essential to the safety and success of the visit.
+The following strategies can help providers better prepare patients to assist effectively with remote telehealth assessment:

-Establish rapport.
-Smile.
-Confirm audio and video function, and ask the patient how the sign-in process went.
 Introduce yourself and confirm the patient’s identity with two identifiers.
-Evaluate how the patient looks in order to determine if a telehealth visit is appropriate.
+Evaluate how the patient looks to help determine if the telehealth visit is appropriate.
 Evaluate the patient’s mental and physical status to determine if the patient can participate appropriately.
-In the case of children, frail elderly, and patients with special needs, determine if a caregiver is present and able to assist.
+In visits scheduled with children, frail elderly, and patients with special needs, determine if a caregiver is present and able to assist.
 Use the opportunity to evaluate the patient’s environment and address any distractions.
 For additional information on patient distractions in telehealth, read our article, “Telehealth’s Newest Safety Risk: Distracted Patients.”

-Assessment during a virtual visit is, by necessity, a collaborative effort.
-The provider observes and directs the patient or caregiver to assist.
-Patients can be directed to position themselves to facilitate visual inspection of head and neck structures.
+Assessment during a virtual visit is a collaborative effort.
 A willing patient can be guided through palpation of the neck and submandibular areas to examine for “lumps” and, if noted, to describe pain, induration, shape, and size.
-Patients can be asked to stand and take a few steps to assess balance and gait.
-Any joint pain can be further evaluated with range of motion and the use of a pain scale.
-Patients can be asked to palpate pulses, provide a heart rate, and describe what they are feeling.
-Respiratory function can be assessed by having the patient sit quietly and take deep breaths while the provider and patient listen for any wheezing or coughing.
-Abdominal assessment can be facilitated by having the patient stand and turn side to side as well as guiding the patient to palpate any areas of concern.
+Ask patients to stand and take a few steps to assess balance and gait.
+Evaluate joint pain by assessing range of motion and the use of a pain scale.
+Ask patients to palpate pulses, provide a heart rate, and describe what they feel.
+For long-term management of patients with chronic respiratory disease, consider home spirometry in combination with a digital stethoscope.
+Abdominal assessment can be facilitated by having the patient stand and turn side to side and guiding the patient to palpate any areas of concern.

-When used appropriately, a patient-assisted assessment during a telehealth visit is a wonderful opportunity to increase patient engagement in their own healthcare and further enhance the provider-patient relationship.
+When used appropriately, a patient-assisted assessment during a telehealth visit is an excellent opportunity to increase the patient’s healthcare engagement and further enhance the provider-patient relationship.